American Capitalism and the Crisis of Democracy

 At the centre of the argument, is capitalism's ultimatum: either a 'new normal' of persistent austerity, declining democracy and a privatised state, or a polity and economy characterised by an economic democracy that can ensure both higher wages and a shorter working week.

-Alan Nasser is Professor Emeritus of Political Economy and Philosophy at The Evergreen State College in Olympia, WA and has lectured at universities across the world, including Oxford University.
-His writing over the last thirty years has dealt with political and economic issues, as well as legal theory, philosophy and psychoanalysis.
-He is a frequent contributor to CounterPunch and Monthly Review, and is a member of the Union for Radical Political Economists.
-He is the author of Overripe Economy (Pluto, 2018).
+Alan Nasser was Professor Emeritus of Political Economy and Philosophy at The Evergreen State College in Olympia, WA and lectured at universities across the world, including Oxford University.
+His writing dealt with political and economic issues, as well as legal theory, philosophy and psychoanalysis.
+He was a frequent contributor to CounterPunch and Monthly Review, and was a member of the Union for Radical Political Economists.
+He is the author of Overripe Economy.

 1. The Nineteenth Century: Framework Stimulants, Destructive Competition and the Making of Oligopoly Capitalism